cearls/timberland/README.md

   ├── style.css
 ```

 To create a new block, create a directory in `theme/blocks`.
-Add your `index.twig` and optional css and js files and it's ready to be used with the WordPress block editor.
+Add your `index.twig` and optional style.css, script.js and functions.php files and it's ready to be used with the WordPress block editor.
 Add editable fields by creating a new ACF field group and setting the location rule to your new block.
 You can now use these fields with your block in the block editor.

 ### Accessing Fields